arrow-kt/arrow-exact/README.md

 <!--- TEST_NAME ReadMeSpec -->

-Exact allows automatically projecting smart-constructors on a `Companion Object`.
+Exact allows automatically projecting smart-constructors on a `companion object`.
 We can for example easily create a `NotBlankString` type that is a `String` that is not blank, leveraging the Arrow's `Raise` DSL to `ensure` the value is not blank.